elinscott/koopmans_docs/tutorials/tutorial_2.rst

 The final difference for the solids calculation is that there is an additional preprocessing step at the very end:

 .. literalinclude:: tutorial_2/si_ki.out
-  :lines: 82-
+  :lines: 72-
-  :lineno-start: 82
+  :lineno-start: 72
   :language: text

 Here, we transform back our results from the supercell sampled at :math:`\Gamma` to the primitive cell with :math:`k`-space sampling.
 This allows us to obtain a bandstructure.
 The extra Wannierisation step that is being performed is to assist the interpolation of the band structure in the primitive cell, and has been performed because in the input file we specified

 .. literalinclude:: tutorial_2/si.json
-  :lines: 104-106
+  :lines: 100-102
-  :lineno-start: 104
+  :lineno-start: 100
   :emphasize-lines: 2

-For more details on the "unfold and interpolate" procedure see :ref:`here <The ui block>`.
+For more details on the "unfold and interpolate" procedure see :ref:`here <The ui block>` and Ref. :cite:`DeGennaro2021`.

 Extracting the KI bandstructure and the bandgap of Si
 -----------------------------------------------------